testomat/terminal-colour/README.md

 # Terminal color

-* The easiest  style your text in the command line / terminal
+* The easiest way to style your text in the command line / terminal
 * Change text color to red, green, yellow ...
 * Change background color to red, green, yellow ...
 * Change text style to bold, dim, underlined, blink ...